-This built-in latchoff can be overridden by providing a $>5\mu$ A pull-up at a compliance of 5V to the RUN/SS pin(s).
-This current shortens the soft start period but also prevents net discharge of the RUN/SS capacitor(s) during an overcurrent and/or short-circuit condition.
-Foldback current limiting is also activated when the output voltage falls below 70% of its nominal level whether or not the short-circuit latchoff circuit is enabled.
-Even if a short is present and the short-circuit latchoff is not enabled, a safe, low output current is provided due to internal current foldback and actual power wasted is low due to the efficient nature of the current mode switching regulator.
+Foldback current limiting is activated when the output voltage falls below 70% of its nominal level.
+If a short is present, a safe, low output current is provided due to internal current foldback and actual power wasted is low due to the efficient nature of the current mode switching regulator.
+This function is disabled at start-up.